 The Biology/Geography option was introduced in the 2019-2020 academic year and is ideal for students who are targeting Environmental Systems and Societies as their IB Diploma Science and/or Humanity choice.

-At IB level, Group 4 includes the Experimental Sciences: Physics, Biology, Chemistry, Environmental Systems & Societies, Computer Science, Sports, Exercise and Health Science.
+All IB Diploma pupils must choose an Experimental Science: Physics, Biology, Chemistry, Environmental Systems & Societies, Computer Science, Sports, Exercise and Health Science.
 Each course aims to deepen understanding of science as a discipline and develop an appreciation of the scientific method as a powerful tool for testing claims about nature.

-The Biology course is designed to help students develop a broad understanding of biological principles.
-It includes a compulsory residential fieldtrip to a field study centre, to facilitate the teaching of ecology, and core modules at both Standard and Higher Level include: cell biology, molecular biology, genetics, ecology, evolution and biodiversity, and human physiology.
+The Biology course is designed to help pupils develop a broad understanding of biological principles.
+It includes a compulsory residential field trip to a field study centre, to facilitate the teaching of ecology, and core modules at both Standard and Higher Level include: cell biology, molecular biology, genetics, ecology, evolution and biodiversity, and human physiology.

 Chemistry is an experimental science that combines academic study with the acquisition of practical and investigational skills.
 Core modules include stoichiometric relationships, atomic structure, periodicity, chemical bonding and structure, energetics/thermochemistry and chemical kinetics.

-Physics seeks to explain the universe at all scales, from sub-atomic particles up to galaxy clusters.
-The Diploma course enables students to become competent at practical skills and techniques required when doing experimental work and to apply their mathematics to practical problem solving.
+Physics seeks to explain the universe at all scales, from subatomic particles up to galaxy clusters.
+The Diploma course enables pupils to become competent at practical skills and techniques required when doing experimental work and to apply their mathematics to practical problem solving.
 Standard and Higher Level core modules include: measurements and uncertainties, thermal physics, electricity and magnetism, atomic, nuclear and particle physics, and energy production.

-The Science Department has 9 subject specialist teachers and 3 technicians.
-It is located in its own building which houses 6 teaching laboratories, 2 ICT areas, technical preparation rooms and a greenhouse.
+The Science Department has nine subject specialist teachers and three technicians.
+It is located in its own building which houses six teaching laboratories, two ICT areas, technical preparation rooms and a greenhouse.
 The department is exceptionally well resourced both in the laboratories and in terms of outdoor teaching areas.
 In addition, regular field trips are organised for pupils, including a residential trip to Kindrogan Field Study Centre.